chrisgrobauskas/chrisgrobauskas.github.io/index.markdown

 layout: home
 ---
-> "The price of greatness is responsibility." ~ Winston Churchill
+> “The ignorance of one voter in a democracy impairs the security of all.” ~ John F. Kennedy